 - (5) Each TO shall know the status of static transmission Reactive Power resources in its operating area and shall provide such information to ERCOT. - (6) When voltage levels deviate from established limits, the affected TO shall take immediate steps to relieve the condition using available reactive resources under its control. - (7) Each TSP shall, as soon as practicable, notify ERCOT of any temporary transmission voltage limit changes and shall coordinate with ERCOT to update the Network Operations Model with any permanent or long-term changes to voltage limits that deviate from those identified in Section 2.7.3.1, Operational Guidelines.

-[NOGRR177: Replace Section 2.7.3.3 above with the following upon system implementation of NPRR857:]
+[NOGRR177, NOGRR195, and NOGRR204: Replace applicable portions of Section 2.7.3.3 above with the following upon system implementation of NPRR857, NOGRR195, or NPRR989, respectively:]

 2.7.3.3 TO/TSP/DCTO Responsibilities